ryanmaugv1/Tachyon/documentation/parser.md

 - `token_stream (list)`
     - Tokens which make up the body
 - `statement_ast (dict)`
-    - The condition of the body being parsed
+    - The condition of the body being parsed so the whole ast can be formed in this method and added to `source_ast`
 - `isNested (bool)`
     - If the condition being parsed is nested